frnsys/geiger/README.md

     $ cp config-sample.py config.py; vi config.py

+Download the necessary corpora:

+    $ python -m textblob.download_corpora

 If you need to, train the necessary models (i.e. those which power other featurizers).
 For example, the `polisent` featurizer must have its `polisent` model trained:

     $ python run.py train_polisent

+For the `baseline` strategy, the following must be trained:

+    $ python train_phrases.py
+    $ python train_idf.py

+You can use any corpus to train these on; I used the body text of about 120k NYT articles and it has worked well.
+The more, the better, most likely.

 Run the server: